solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-09-AzureBatch/README.md

 $newAzureAdPrincipal = New-AzADServicePrincipal -DisplayName $newAdApplication.AppId -CertValue $credValue -StartDate $cer.NotBefore -EndDate $cer.NotAfter;
 ```

-- Run the following to grant permission to the new service principal:
+- Run the following to grant permission to the new service principal, be sure to replace the `SUFFIX`:

 ```PowerShell
 Set-AzKeyVaultAccessPolicy -VaultName 'pgsqldevSUFFIX-kv' -ServicePrincipalName $newAzureAdPrincipal.AppId -PermissionsToSecrets 'Get'